PseudoDevs/IamGhost/bbmd6.md

-Last updated: 2024-04-07 05:47:07
+Last updated: 2024-04-07 05:48:21
-Random Quote: I feel like her sobriety is completely dependent on how available I am to her. - Jules Vaughn
+Random Quote: Welcome to the church of MathologyToday I'd like to talk about prime numbers and why they give us joy. - Sheldon